 My work is primarily an exploration of utopia, possibilities beyond the here and now, or other ways of being; not just in terms of history’s grand schemes, but also in unlikely places: small gestures and the everyday.
-Mapping outward, routes of enquiry have lead to and between many points: communes, terraforming, science-fiction, ufology, wildness/wilderness, the Romantics, walking, failure, gossip, the queer archive, etc. Much of my practice involves attempting an understanding of often complex ideas and relationships, and as a result the work I produce feels thickly layered and opaque.
-What emerges is not a realisation of a precise concept, but rather a struggle to transmit multiple strands of information, avoiding an authoritarian pedagogical position, while opening it up, perhaps by suggesting new inroads or responses to particular ideas and the threads connecting them.
+Mapping outward, routes of enquiry have lead to and between many points: communes, terraforming, science-fiction, ufology, wildness/wilderness, place, walking, failure, gossip, the queer archives and biography, etc. What emerges is not a realisation of a precise concept, but rather a struggle to transmit multiple strands of information, avoiding an authoritarian pedagogical position, while opening it up, perhaps by suggesting new inroads or responses to particular ideas and the threads connecting them.

 In I Hear a New World (2014), a large-scale performance-drawing and a text-based piece realised as a mass-produced newspaper, a stream of discursive yet interconnected facts concludes with a map of this information: a spidery, circular diagram.
 The circle recurs as a 100m-wide drawing on a beach at lowtide, made by walking with, and dragging through the sand, a chunk of rusted iron connected by a string to the centre.
 The drawing was ephemeral — vanishing under the surf whilst still being made — as was the newspaper: a flimsy, disposable format.
 Both are indicative of an increasing absence of object from my practice as I look instead to ways the body and movement might better support and give form to my research.